 It is not appropriate to aspire to preside in any organization in the Lord’s Church (see Doctrine and Covenants 121:34–37).
 Rather, humbly and faithfully serve in the position to which you are called.
-Strive to accomplish the Lord’s work with an eye single to His glory (see Doctrine and Covenants 4:5).
-Trust that the Lord will give you opportunities to grow and to bless Heavenly Father’s children.
+Strive to do the Lord’s work with an eye single to His glory (see Doctrine and Covenants 4:5).

 As a leader, you can help others grow by delegating assignments to them.
 In this way you will also help them receive the blessings that come from serving.
 Strive to engage all members in doing God’s work.

 Delegating will also make your service more effective.
 If you try to do too much, you will “surely wear away” (Exodus 18:18).
 Seek the Spirit’s guidance about what to delegate so you can focus on your highest priorities.

 Delegating is more than giving an assignment.
 It also includes teaching and trusting another person to fulfill the assignment.
 It usually includes the following elements: